awsdocs/amazon-ec2-user-guide/doc_source/AMIEncryption.md

 The following sections provide examples of launching instances from AMIs using non\-default encryption parameters\.
 In each of these scenarios, parameters supplied to the `RunInstances` action result in a change of encryption state during restoration of a volume from a snapshot\.

-**Note**
-For detailed console procedures to launch an instance from an AMI, see [Launch Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html)\.
+For information about using the console to launch an instance from an AMI, see [Launch your instance](LaunchingAndUsingInstances.md)\.
-For documentation of the `RunInstances` API, see [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html)\.
-For documentation of the `run-instances` command in the AWS Command Line Interface, see [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html)\.

 ### Encrypt a volume during launch<a name="launch1"></a>